 Zone-Abs-OA-min is used in terminal-unit sequences and air-handler sequences.
 Zone-Des-OA-min is used in air-handler sequences only.

+Delete the following paragraph if there are no window switches, occupancy sensors or CO2 sensors.

-Zone-Abs-OA-min shall be reset based on the following conditions in order from highest to lowest priority:
+[OR [OR [YES WIN] [YES OCC]] [YES CO2]]Zone-Abs-OA-min shall be reset based on the following conditions in order from highest to lowest priority:

-Zero if the zone has a window switch and the window is open.
+[YES WIN]Zero if the zone has a window switch and the window is open.

-Zero if the zone has an occupancy sensor and is unpopulated and is permitted to be in occupied-standby mode per Section 3.1.1.2.b.3.
+[YES OCC]Zero if the zone has an occupancy sensor and is unpopulated and is permitted to be in occupied-standby mode per Section 3.1.1.2.b.3.

 The term “populated” is used instead of “occupied” to mean that a zone occupancy sensor senses the presence of people, because the term “occupied” is used elsewhere to mean “scheduled to be occupied.”

-Varea-min if the zone has a CO2 sensor.
+[YES CO2]Varea-min if the zone has a CO2 sensor.

 Zone-Des-OA-min otherwise.

+Delete the following paragraph if there are window switches, occupancy sensors or CO2 sensors.

+[AND [AND [NO WIN] [NO OCC]] [NO CO2]]Zone-Abs-OA-min shall be equal to Zone-Des-OA-min.

+Delete the following paragraph if there are no window switches or occupancy sensors.

-Zone-Des-OA-min is equal to the following, in order from highest to lowest priority:
+[OR [YES WIN] [YES OCC]]Zone-Des-OA-min is equal to the following, in order from highest to lowest priority:

-Zero if the zone has a window switch and the window is open.
+[YES WIN]Zero if the zone has a window switch and the window is open.

-Zero if the zone has an occupancy sensor, is unpopulated, and is permitted to be in occupied-standby mode per Section 3.1.1.2.b.3.
+[YES OCC]Zero if the zone has an occupancy sensor, is unpopulated, and is permitted to be in occupied-standby mode per Section 3.1.1.2.b.3.

 The larger of Varea-min and Vocc-min otherwise.

+Delete the following paragraph if there are window switches or occupancy sensors.

+[AND [NO WIN] [NO OCC]]Zone-Des-OA-min shall be equal to the larger of Varea-min and Vocc-min.

 Vmin